-Say: Let's listen to this nursery rhyme for words that sound the same in the middle and at the end, or rhyme.
+Say: Let's listen to this nursery rhyme and see why the children are inside.
 Read the rhyme.
 Children join in as you repeat it.
-Assist them to hear and identify rhyming words.

-Say: Let's say this nursery rhyme with very quiet voices.
+Say: Let's say this rhyme with very quiet voices.
 (Do this.)
 Now let's say it with deep, loud voices.
 (Do this.)